JHumphreys89/custom-grafana-instance/grafana/README.md

     ```

     Additionally, you would need to setup the `ldap.toml` file in order to authenticate to your LDAP server.
+- See the official Grafana documentation on [configuring Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) for further assistance.

 ### `ldap.toml`
 -  LDAP setup will not be covered in this Git repo.